GregMefford/CincyRB-2012-01-17/README.md

 * The WAR file can be put in a standard Java Servlet container (like Tomcat)
 * Everything just works by magic with minimal pain

+To use:

+    jruby -S gem install warbler
+    mkdir config && warble config # Creates config/warble.rb

+Edit config/warble, or grab an example from https://github.com/jruby/jruby-rack/blob/master/examples/

+    warble

+Then, plop the .war file in Tomcat's @webapps/@ directory and it should work like magic!

+(Disclaimer: Tomcat can be fussy and it won't actually always work)

 Bonus: Trinidad
 ---------------